dimpdash/bevy_erm/README.md

 Issues

-- fix not being able to use multiple queries at the same time as cause ResMut of the db to conflict
+Limitations

+- single threaded
+- only one transaction at a time